-In 2018, a district court judge ruled that the federal anti-FGM law was unconstitutional in the groundbreaking case United States v.Nagarwala.
+• In 2018, a district court judge ruled that the federal anti-FGM law was unconstitutional in the groundbreaking case United States v.
+Nagarwala.
 The final outcome is still pending.
-Though the Department of Justice declined to appeal this decision, congressional leaders may still take action to affirm the constitutionality of the law.
+Though the Department of Justice declined to appeal this decision, congressional leaders are currently taking action to defend the constitutionality of the law.